SamMed05/switch-2-game-update-tracker/README.md

 - Game images may take time to load on slower connections
 - Some games might not have available images from the APIs
-- Contribution and feedback forms are demo-only for now (no backend storage, all client side)
+- Contribution and feedback forms are demo-only and therefore hidden for now (no backend storage, all client side)
-- The RAWG API key is not obscured in the client; please use responsibly (I don't care if you use that key, but you will make the website experience worse for everyone for no reason, so just use you API key for things outside this website)
 - There is a monthly RAWG API limit of 20,000 images fetched

 ## 🚧 Future Enhancements 🚧